 Once the first 4 steps are established, the next step is to ensure that standards are maintained and reviewed.
 It is essential to conduct regular reviews of the procedures and tools for necessary changes and continuous improvement.

-A solution for tool management and control, Shadow Board System is a technique to enable organized workplace.
+A solution for tool management and control, Shadow Board System is a technique to enable an organized workplace.
 Shadow Board System organizes and secures devices in a visually optimized way for easy retrieval and access.
 Shadow Boards are storage boards for tools, supplies, and equipment used in production, manufacturing, and service work environments of different industries.

 Shadow boards system aims to achieve an organized workplace where pieces of equipment, tools, and supplies are stored in appropriate areas close to the work area or work stations.
 Often, shadow boards are used for grouping tools wherein their locations are marked.
 They can be of different sizes and should hold all the necessary tools for a specific work area.